 That last point is evidenced by the escalating price of used video cameras and players.
 Obsolete 8mm video cameras now cost more than HD video cameras.
 That cost will only increase with demand as 2025 approaches.

-Personally I went DIY because as a video professional I’m technically proficient and a control freak when it comes to quality, privacy and risk minimisation.
+What I Did Personally I went DIY because as a video professional I’m technically proficient and a control freak when it comes to quality, privacy and risk minimisation.
 I used my own video equipment and a simple program called LifeFlix (no affiliation) developed by the founder of professional video software company Red Giant.

-Remember to have a solid back up strategy for the video and audio as you would with your born digital video and images.
+Not The End Remember to have a solid back up strategy for the video and audio as you would with your born digital video and images.
 Eventually all that audio visual content will need to be migrated to new media and formats.
 However it will be far easier than digitising tape!

 Once your video tapes are digitised you can breathe a sigh of relief.
 Businesses can more easily monetise their video and audio archive.
 Your personal videos can now be shared with family, friends and passed on to future generations.